Respect Party: Decline: 2008–2011

 Abjol Miah was elected as the National Chair of Respect in January 2011.
-After the introduction of directly elected mayors in Tower Hamlet—something that Respect had campaigned for locally—the party backed the successful independent candidate Lutfur Rahman.
+After the introduction of a directly elected mayor of Tower Hamlets—something that Respect had campaigned for locally—the party backed the successful independent candidate Lutfur Rahman.

+On 5 May 2011, in the 2011 Scottish Parliament election, the Respect Party, on whose list Galloway stood in the Glasgow electoral region, received 6,972 votes (3.3%).
+He campaigned under the banner of Coalition Against the Cuts, but the vote was insufficient to become a Member of the Scottish Parliament in the proportional voting system used.
+In the Birmingham City Council election of 2011, Respect lost one of its three councillors to Labour.
+In July, Yaqoob then resigned for health reasons, leaving the party with only one councillor in the city.

 2012: Galloway wins Bradford West by-election

-In 2011, Galloway tried to become a Member of the Scottish Parliament (MSP).
-On 5 May 2011, in the 2011 Scottish Parliament election, the Respect Party, on whose list Galloway stood in the Glasgow electoral region, received 6,972 votes (3.3%).
-He campaigned under the banner of Coalition Against the Cuts, but the vote was insufficient to gain a seat in the Scottish proportional voting system.
-In the Birmingham City Council elections of 2011, Respect lost one of its three councillors to Labour.
-In July, Yaqoob then resigned due to health reasons, leaving the party with only one councillor in the city.

-Galloway successfully contested Bradford West in a by-election held on 29 March, following the resignation of Labour MP Marsha Singh due to ill health.
+Galloway successfully contested Bradford West in a by-election held on 29 March 2012, following the resignation of Labour MP Marsha Singh due to ill health.

 Galloway and his supporters, such as the Muslim Public Affairs Committee (MPACUK), were active in a campaign against Imran Hussain, the Muslim deputy leader of Bradford City Council, whose commitment to his faith was queried because he is reported to drink alcohol.
 Meanwhile, one of Galloway's supporting speakers at a rally on the Sunday before the byelection was Abjol Miah, once group leader of the Respect councillors in Tower Hamlets, who is also active in the IFE.

 Galloway was elected with a majority of 10,140 with one of the largest swings in the polls against the defending political party in modern political history.